danielchang2002/GMWI2/README.md

 ### Installation

 To avoid dependency conflicts, please create an isolated conda environment and install the GMWI2 package.
-Installation via conda/mamba automatically installs GMWI2 and its dependencies (MetaPhlAn3).
+Installation via conda/mamba automatically installs GMWI2 and its dependencies.
+Make sure to perform step 4 to ensure that databases are downloaded and installed!

 1. Create new conda environment and install mamba
 ```bash